-Between the ever-increasing development pressures this area of the County has been experiencing, the proposed "urban village" for 15,000 people at Shady Grove Metro, and the effects of the ICC, the neighborhood is on the verge of radical transformation, losing the last vestiges of its rural character and becoming an attraction for a housing market with values revolving more around transportation opportunities than the peaceful contemplation of nature.
-This will inevitably affect the future of the Grove in ways that will require ever more efforts to protect its unique community values.
+Between the ever-increasing development pressures this area of the County has been experiencing, the proposed "urban village" for 15,000 people at Shady Grove Metro, and the effects of the ICC, t

+The neighborhood is on the verge of radical transformation, losing the last vestiges of its rural character and becoming an attraction for a housing market with values revolving more around transportation opportunities than the peaceful contemplation of nature.
+This will inevitably affect the future of the Grove in ways that will require ever more efforts to protect its unique community values historic integrity.
 Cooperation among neighborhoods, municipalities, and county decision makers is an important ingredient to the successful resolution of these large issues that span such jurisdictions.
 A Town liaison should be identified for such purposes.
-Examples of such cooperative efforts are the Town's active participation in the Maryland Municipal League and such intergovernmental groups as the Gaithersburg-Washington Grove
+Examples of such cooperative efforts are the Town's active-participation in the Maryland Municipal League and the Montgomery County Local Emergency Planning Committee.such intergovernmental groups as the Gaithersburg Washington Grove Fire Board.
+The Town should remain open to participation on other mutually beneficial organizations as appropriate.